8 Push Notifications That Will Keep Your Church Engaged During the Summer

 Something meaningful.

-When they’re away on vacation, one easy way to keep members connected the needs of other members is to send prayer requests twice per week to members who express interest.
+When they’re away on vacation, one easy way to keep members connected to the needs of other members is to send prayer requests twice per week to members who express interest.

 Take two urgent needs from the prayer request list on the Sunday service and schedule them to be sent out throughout the week.
 Or you can pray for them during your prayer meeting.